Providing training and consultation. Building skills and capacity. Facilitating honest dialogue.

 OUR RESTORATIVE JUSTICE PHILOSOPHY

-Restorative justice is about building, maintaining, and repairing relationships to form healthy, supportive & inclusive communities.
+Restorative Justice is about building, maintaining, and repairing relationships to form healthy, supportive & inclusive communities.
 When we do things that impact others and create harm in the community, it is our individual and collective responsibility to make things right.
 Restorative practices help create spaces that hold us accountable in supportive and inclusive ways.

-IN SCHOOLS, CLASSROOMS, & DISTRICTS
+IN ORGANIZATIONS, COMMUNITIES, & SCHOOL DISTRICTS

 Creating a culture of relationships and building safe school climates

 Creating time and space for people to building community and make things right

 Unpacking our personal backpacks so we can be inclusive teachers and focused learners

 Resolutions Northwest extends restorative services to service providers for homeless youth, as well as self-governed villages for formerly houseless people.